The 5 Best Vegan Iron Supplements in 2023

 Chelated minerals aren’t common in supplements, but they absorb well.
 Basically, iron molecules are attached to amino acids to improve absorption.

-That should allow you to absorb enough iron from it, even without the vitamin C.
+That should allow you to absorb a good amount of iron from it, even without the vitamin C.

 Additionally, this product has 30 mcg of vitamin B12, which is more than enough for your daily needs.